juanmanuel0963/golang_aws_terraform_jenkins/README.md

 We will create a pair of EC2 instances in order to implement a client-server gRPC microservice architecture.

-The microservice will contain the following 5 methods with different strategies for user creation and data persistence.
+The microservice will contain the following 5 functions with different strategies for user creation and data persistence.

-&#x2022; Sending client data to server without persistence method.
+&#x2022; Sending client data to server without persistence function.

 &#x2022; Sending client data to server with in-memory persistence.